PikachuPenial/Titanmod/PATCHNOTES.md

 - Almost every weapon has now received muzzle attachments
 - Added foregrip to various weapons

+*HITMARKER OVERHAUL*
+- A brand new hitmarker system to replace the default TFA one, allowing for more customization and better performance

 *CUSTOMIZATION*
 - Added 12 new player models

+*NEW SETTINGS*
+- Hitmarker Length
+- Hitmarker Thickness
+- Hitmarker Gap
+- Hitmarker Opacity
+- Hitmarker Duration
+- Hitmarker Headshot Color

 *WEAPON NAME ADJUSTMENTS*
 - Renamed SA80 to L85